jrsmth/spock/content/interaction-testing/README.md

         }
     ```
 * If no return value is specified and method is not void, a default 'zero' value is returned:
-    * Depending on the method return type:
+    * 'Zero value' per return type:
         * Booleans :: `false`
         * Numeric Primitives :: `0`
         * Objects :: `null`